AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: mapping
-title: Map information from one module to another
+title: Map information from one module to another in Adobe Workfront Fusion
 description: Mapping is the process of assigning a module's outputs, structured into items, to another module's input fields.
 ---

-# Map information from one module to another
+# Map information from one module to another in Adobe Workfront Fusion

 Mapping is the process of assigning a module's outputs, structured into items, to another module's input fields.